bsall/AMToPR-ICFEM-2019/README.md

 # A Mechanized Theory of Program Refinement

 This site is the companion repository to the paper "A Mechanized Theory of Program Refinement".
 This work uses Coq 8.8.1.
-To build the project, execute: *make -f CoqMakefile*
+To build the project, run the command *make -f CoqMakefile*

+We recommand the installation of [Proof General](https://proofgeneral.github.io/) and [company coq](https://github.com/cpitclaudel/company-coq).

 The source files are organized in two parts, the [theory](./src/theory) files and the [examples](./src/examples).